 The second shoe has a supportive visible arch, and the two-part construction on the top makes the shape of the shoe more durable.
 The second shoe will also look much better on my foot because I do not have slender ankles.

 A couple of years ago, I stopped wearing high heels.
 That was a significant change for me since I wore three-inch plus heels for much of my adult life.
-It didn’t take long to discover that just because shoes are flat, it does not always mean they will be comfortable, functional, or attractive.
+It didn’t take long to discover that it does not always mean they will be comfortable, functional, or attractive just because shoes are flat.

-I look for sleek, supportive shoes close to the color of my skin in summer and black to match socks or tights in winter.
+I look for sleek, supportive shoes close to my skin color in summer and black to match socks or tights in winter.

 Flat shoes with no structure are poor choices for my thick ankles, but sometimes a shoe is so cute I can’t resist.
 I will wear the blush pink velvet shoes above (here) with white pants and only during the best of weather conditions.
 I waited for them to go on sale, and I will be extra careful with them because I know they will not hold up for more than a couple of seasons.